kritisinghh/Jetbot-Edge-Detection/README.md

 # JetBot Edge Detection and Obstacle Avoidance

-This project uses the NVIDIA JetBot to **detect edges** in real-time using OpenCV and **avoid obstacles**.
+This project uses the NVIDIA JetBot to detect edges in real-time using OpenCV and avoid obstacles.
 If a large number of edges (like a wall) is detected, the JetBot stops, backs up, and turns to avoid collision.

 # How It Works